Debra Antes, Assessor

 Non-reimbursed amounts paid for prescription drugs for yourself or spouse.

 Non-reimbursed amounts paid for over-the-counter (OTC) medications.
 These must be medications prescribed by a physician and purchased over the counter.
-A note from the physician listing all OTC medications and receipts is required.
+A note from the physician listing all OTC medications and the receipts are required.

 Insurance premiums for Medicare under Title XVIII of the Social Security Act.